 The room.
 Is the room at the far end of a badly lit corridor?
 Check in is the time to bring this up with hotel management and ask for a room change.
 You’ll probably be tired when you arrive but try to take a few moments to check that the both the entry and balcony doors lock properly.

 The location.
 Again take the time to check it out.
 Is it in the middle of the local bar area?
 Is the street a main thoroughfare or in the back of beyond?

 Personal safety.
-If the area is well known for pickpockets then you can choose to be more vigilant than usual or choose another destination.
-If it’s your dream destination then you know not to carry much money and not to show off your latest IPhone or Nikon camera.
+If the area is well known for pickpockets then you can either choose to be more vigilant than usual or choose another destination.
+If it’s your dream destination then you know not to carry much money on you and not to show off your latest IPhone or Nikon camera.

 On that note – keeping your cash safe.
 I’ve given a more in-depth post on this here.

 So far I’ve been offering dire warnings on keeping yourself safe and I won’t take them back.
 But there are some upsides.
 As a solo female traveller I’ve been surprised on many occasions by how helpful total strangers can be.
 I’ve had a doctor drive me to the pharmacy for eye medication when I scratched my cornea as I had no-one to go with me.
 I’ve also had a migraine at a night out and had the manager arrange for me to be taken back to my hotel by one of his staff to make sure I didn’t have to walk back alone while unwell.

 Don’t let worry put you off travelling alone.
 Staying safe on holiday isn’t always easier when you’ve someone with you.
 After all, you might choose to stay sober but have to deal with a drunken friend needing to be helped home.
 In that case, being on your own is far easier.